LFD-byte/awesome-transformer-bio/README.md

 # awesome-transformer-bio

-A curated list of awesome transformer applications in the field of computational biology
+A curated list of awesome transformer applications in the field of computational biology.

 ## 2025